City Budget 2024

 Jim Watson had introduced the budget requirement that any new spending must be compensated by an equivalent saving.
 This is a very sound principle to avoid raising property taxes and constrained new spending.
 However, if have never heard on the implementation of this measure?

-Robo4u asked 11 months ago
+Robo4u asked about 1 year ago

 As part of the 2022-2026 Council Governance Review, each Standing Committee will work with the budgets for the City departments under their mandate and any increases to those budgets will be funded by appropriate offsetting revenues or expenditure reductions from within the City budget as a whole.